-The unit status would also display warnings when the CU is in some exceptional state, e.g.:
+The unit status would also display warnings when the CU is in some exceptional

-- All All transmitting disabled! non standard states messages - Test Test active on Node 1 message about running some of tests on the node 1 - Binmon: SCC2 Binmon: SCC2 monitoring of serial channel - HEAP remaining free space for auxiliary buffers.
-The table displayed shows the number of packets (buffers) waiting in different queues throughout the CU.
+All transmitting disabled! - non standard states messages

+Test active on Node 1 - message about running some of tests on the node 1 of packets (buffers) waiting in different queues throughout the CU.